manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 MLflow logging is **disabled by default**.
 To enable it:

 1. Add the **AI Agent with MLflow** node to your workflow
-2. Toggle **"Enable MLflow Logging"** to ON
+2. Toggle **"Enable MLflow Tracking"** to ON
-3. Configure Databricks credentials and experiment (options appear when enabled)
+3. Configure Databricks credentials (credential selector appears when enabled)
+4. The node will **automatically** use your workflow ID as the experiment name

 ### Databricks Credentials (Required only if MLflow is enabled)